 Unfortunately, many insurance companies will offer you a deliberately low settlement or unjustly deny your claim, which will only make your situation more stressful.
 Your best course of action is to consult with an insurance attorney before you file a theft claim.
 An attorney can speak with adjusters on your behalf and ensure you receive the benefits you are entitled to under your policy.

 Ms. Ahmed and Ms. LeMaster have been advocating for the rights of policyholders for more than two decades.
 They will help you settle your insurance dispute and ensure your rights are protected.
-Call (832) 356-7983 to schedule a consultation.
-LeMaster & Ahmed PLLC represents clients in Montgomery County, Collin County, Dallas County, Harris County and Galveston County.
+Call (888) 306-2119 to schedule a consultation.
+LeMaster & Ahmed, PLLC represents clients across the state of Texas such as Montgomery County, Collin County, Dallas County, Harris County and Galveston County.

 - Steps to Take Following a Break In

 - Does My Insurance Cover Theft?